 My Favorite: Super-Fine Unbleached Cake Flour from Bob’s Red Mill®

 This post was sponsored by Bob’s Red Mill®.
 I couldn’t be any more thrilled when I get to work with Bob’s Red Mill® to develop this Orange Chiffon Cake recipe.
 When comes to baking and breakfast products, I highly recommend Bob’s Red Mill®.
 Have you tried any of their flours or other products before?
-What I genuinely admire about the company is that they use honest ingredients and methods for all their wide range of products, which I think it’s important for the consumers.
+What I genuinely admire about the company is that they use honest ingredients and methods for their wide range of products, which I think it’s important for consumers.

 To achieve the perfect light texture for the chiffon cake, I used Super-Fine Unbleached Cake Flour from Bob’s Red Mill®.
 Because it is sifted to a very fine texture, the cake flour is fantastic for all sorts of cakes – especially delicate ones like chiffon cakes.
-You should be able to find the cake flour at any major grocery stores.
+You should be able to find the cake flour at any major grocery store.
 Alternatively, you can also buy it on Amazon.

 First Time Making Chiffon Cake?